-By default, an automatic stretch is applied to the image when the value Stretch is set to zero.
-If you type a non-zero value in the text box, you will disable this automatic stretch and can manually change the settings.
-The Stretch parameter can take a value from 0 (auto stretch) to 100.
+The Stretch parameter can take a value from 0 to 100.
 It allows you to normalize the image by extending its histogram.
 In summary, this allows you to increase the brightness of weak details, on a nebula for example.

 By clicking on Stretch button, you will enter the advanced parameters and fine tuning of stretching.

-To reactivate automatic stretch mode, reset the Stretch field value to zero.
+GHS Settings

+Astrowl Box use a powerful stretching algorithm which is called Generalised Hyperbolic Stretch.
+For more informations, you can find useful details about this algorithm on Internet.

+From this screen, you can modify the Stretch parameter which set the power of the stretching.
+You can also:

+- The Shift parameter, define how much the stretch is spread around the pixel value defined in the Symmetry parameter.

+By pressing Live View

-GHS Settings GHS SETTINGS Astrowl Box use a powerful stretching algorithm Stretch - 0 + which is called Generalised Hyperbolic Stretch.
-For more informations, you can find useful Shift - 52 + details about this algorithm on Internet.
-Symmetry - 5 + From this screen, you can modify the Stretch parameter which set the power of the stretching.
-Low Light - 0 + You can also : - The Shift parameter, define how much the Hight Light - 100 + stretch is spread around the pixel value defined in the Symmetry parameter.
-Update Settings - The Symmetry parameter defines the value Depeturiture of pixels which will be the most concerned by Reset values the stretch.
-Live View - the Low Light parameter allows you to define applied, the pixel value below which the stretch is not - High Light parameter define the pixel value above ve which the str etch is less powerful to preserve contrast of this pixels Each time, you modify a value, you need to press Update Settings for the box to take it into account.
-The Reset values set all paramerets (except st retch) to defau It values.
-Don't forget to press Update Settings after reseting values. it values.
-Don't longet to press arter resetting values.
-By pressing Live View button you will switch ba ck to Live View user interface.
+The Symmetry parameter defines the value of pixels which will be the most concerned by the stretch.
+Highlight parameter define the pixel value above which the stretch is less powerful to preserve contrast of this pixels Each time, you modify a value, you need to press account.
+The Reset values set all parameters (except stretch) to default values.
+Don't forget to press after reseting values.

+The Denoise parameter applies a simple and fast denoising filter on the image.
+It can smooth details and for this reason it is better to deactivate it before switching to Stack mode.
+However in Live mode with a grainy (noisy) image with high gain or stretch, it can make the image more 'readable'.

+button you will switch back to Live View user interface.